SanaRinomi/Dotter/README.md

-# dotter-discord
+# Dotter
- Sana Rinomi's Discord bot
+A Discord bot Sana Rinomi originally built on stream.

+## This is an in-development build!